rage/cyber-security-base-19/data/module-2/part-3/security.md

 Instead, to test the file manually, do the following steps.
 - Start the server.
 - Login as bob.
-- in src directory, run `python3 -m http.server 9000` (this will start a second web server).
+- In src directory, run `python3 -m http.server 9000` (this will start a second web server).
 - Go to `http://localhost:9000/csrf.html` (this will process the csrf message).
 - Reload the original page where you have logged as bob.